confluentinc/ksql/docs-md/tutorials/etl.md

 db.createCollection("shipments")
 ```

 Populate the `orders` collection with some initial data.
-Notice that the `customer_id` references identifiers that we created in our Postgres customers table:
+Notice that the `customer_id` references identifiers that you created in your Postgres customers table:

 ```javascript
 db.orders.insert({"customer_id": "2", "order_id": "13", "price": 50.50, "currency": "usd", "ts": "2020-04-03T11:20:00"})